-The Principal shall inform the Institute successful completion of the articleship training in the form prescribed in Annexure 12 & 13.
+The Principal shall inform the Institute successful completion of the articleship training in the form as prescribed .
 The Institute, after receiving such information from the Principal, shall issue Certificate of Completion of Articleship to the students successfully completing the articled training.